RuchitJathania/NYC-Parking-Violations-Prediction-Model/README.md

 ### Improvements in This Project:
 - **Cyclic Encoding for Time**: Encoded `Hour of Day` as sine and cosine.
 - **Fine Amount Prediction**: Predicted fines directly for better accuracy and utility.
+- **Reduced Categorical Parameters**: Used 'Street Code' instead of 'Street Name', did not use 'Issuer Precinct'.
+- **Dorpped NaN Values in Samples**: Reduced the skew of data to mode values for more robust prediction.
 ---

 ## 🔍 Feature Selection and Preprocessing